ta3ag/lbd/docs/BackendTutorial/source/funccall.rst

     .end  _Z8copyDate4Date

 The ch8_9_2.cpp include C++ class "Date" implementation.
-It can been translated into cpu0 backend too since the front end (clang in this example) translate them into C language form.
+It can be translated into cpu0 backend too since the front end (clang in this example) translate them into C language form.
 You can also mark the "hasStructRetAttr() if" part from both of above functions, the output cpu0 code will use $3 instead of $2 as return register as follows,